 Moreover, the research — supported by the National Institute for Health Research’s Surgical Reconstruction and Microbiology Research Centre (NIHR SRMRC) — showed that specific bacteria, called Veillonella and Gemella, which support the function of regulatory T cells, are more abundant in the gut of breastfed babies.

-The results of the study, published in Allergy, emphasize the importance of breastfeeding, say the researchers.
+The results of the study, published recently in the journal Allergy, emphasize the importance of breastfeeding, say the researchers.

 Senior author Gergely Toldi, researcher at the University of Birmingham and consultant neonatologist at Birmingham Women’s and Children’s NHS Foundation Trust, said: “The influence of the type of milk received on the development of the immune response has not previously been studied in the first few weeks of life.